- Home

 Arts & Entertainment Tax Incentives

 Maryland is one of the first states in the country to develop Arts and Entertainment Districts on a statewide basis as a way to stimulate the economy and improve quality of life.
-Hagerstown’s Arts and Entertainment District was one of the first designated in the State of Maryland.
+Hagerstown’s Arts and Entertainment District was one of the first designated in Maryland.
 Hagerstown's Arts & Entertainment District Map

 Incentives Offered through the Arts and Entertainment District